– Townie Life Challenge –

 Somehow your presence in this house has caused some disturbances in the cosmos.

-You have to use a random roll to change two lot traits for the duration of the week.
+You have to use a random roll to change two lot traits/challenges for the duration of the week.
 You roll for two of the following: 1.
 Quake Zone – 2.
 Mean Vibe – 3.
 Cursed – 4.
 Grody – 5.
 Gremlins – 6.
 Filthy – 7.
 Spooky – 8.
 Creepy Crawlies – 9.
 Volcanic Activity

 23. No Power